 Finding a good fiber supplement is a great way to start your Candida treatment.
 You can use it just during the cleanse, or throughout your treatment if you feel like you need it.
 It can help you to avoid constipation and speed up your recovery from Candida.
 Here are a couple of different options for your fiber supplement.

 Fiber-3 Organic Powder

 This is an excellent fiber supplement manufactured by NOW Foods.
 It contains three different organic ingredients – Golden Flax Seed Meal, Organic Gum Acacia, and Organic Inulin.
 These ingredients are more gentle on your gut than other fiber supplements, and they contain a healthy combination of soluble and insoluble fiber.
-You can find a 1-lb bottle of Fiber-3 at the Candida Store.
+You can find it here.

 Fiber-3 is particularly helpful for Candida sufferers because it contains organic inulin.
 This is a prebiotic that can promote the regrowth of your intestinal bacteria.
 Combined with a good probiotic, inulin can help to restore a healthy balance to your gut.

 Psyllium comes from the plantain plant (not related to the banana-like plantain), and was originally used in Persia and India.
 The Psyllium husk is a great source of water-soluble fiber that expands to several times its original size when mixed with water.
 It quickly transforms from powder form into a gooey substance called mucilage.